suzuki-shunsuke/tfaction-docs/docs/feature/scaffold-working-dir.md

 ---
 sidebar_position: 350
+description: Scaffold working directory by workflow_dispatch
 ---

-# Scaffold working directory by GitHub Actions `workflow_dispatch` event
+# Scaffold working directory

 When you add a new working directory, you can scaffold the directory by GitHub Actions. tfaction provides a workflow for it.